 Establish And Maintain A Feeding Schedule

-When you are trying to get your leopard gecko to gain weight, it is crucial to have not only a feeding schedule but also maintain it.
+When you are trying to get your leopard gecko to gain weight, it is crucial to have a feeding schedule and maintain it.

-Dietary needs and the frequency of feeding will change as the leopard gecko matures from a baby to a juvenile to an adult.
+Dietary needs and feeding frequency will change as the leopard gecko matures from a baby to a juvenile to an adult.

 Hatchling leopard geckos will need to be fed every single day.

-At this stage, the animals are growing rapidly and need food every day because of their fast metabolism.
+At this stage, the animals grow rapidly and need food every day because of their fast metabolism.

-A juvenile leopard gecko is still growing, and maintaining regular feedings is so essential.
+A juvenile leopard gecko is still growing, and maintaining regular feedings is essential.